 The University of Georgia Small Business Development Center (UGA SBDC) provides tools, training and resources to help small businesses grow and succeed.
 UGA's public service mission guides this team to work alongside Georgia's business owners by offering services are either no-cost to the business owner or at a significantly reduced rate.

 With 18 offices across the state, whether business owners are looking to develop a plan or take what they have to the next level, we are here to help move them forward.
-As you recall, just in the last five years, we have helped to bring in $10.3 billion dollars in sales, assisted in starting 1,626 new businesses, created 12,472 new jobs and raised $673 million dollars in capital for SBDC clients.
-We charge nothing for our one-on-one consulting and low to no-cost for our training.
+Over the last five years, we have helped to bring in $9.5 billion dollars in sales, assisted in starting 2,178 new businesses, created 14,933 new jobs and raised $1.11 billion dollars in capital for SBDC clients.

 Our one-on-one consulting is available at no-cost to business owners, and our training programs are low to no-cost.